HBClab/NiBetaSeries/README.rst

 What does NiBetaSeries give me?
 -------------------------------
-Currently NiBetaSeries returns symmetric z-transformed correlation matrices, with an entry for each parcel defined in the atlas.
+Currently NiBetaSeries returns symmetric z-transformed correlation matrices with an entry for each parcel defined in the atlas, as well as the raw beta series images.
-Soon, NiBetaSeries will also return the betaseries images themselves, so you can flexibly apply additional analysis methods.

 .. note:: The betas (i.e., parameter estimates) are generated using the "Least Squares Separate" procedure.
     Please read the :ref:`betaseries` page for more background information.